rodrigostefanes/rodrigostefanes.github.io/index.md

 I am also interested in Model Theory, in particular, of non-classical logics.

 ### Computer Science
 I also enjoy contributing to general Computer Science projects.
-Specifically, I have been working on **ranking and unranking algorithms**.
+Specifically, I have been working on ranking and unranking algorithms.

 ---
 ## Publications & Preprints